mrward/mrward.github.com/source/_posts/2018-03-10-NuGetSupportInVisualStudioMac7-4.markdown

 Now on migrating to project.json the MSBuild imports added by NuGet packages to the project are removed.

- **Fix generated NuGet files being imported twice**

-The generated ProjectName.nuget.g.targets and ProjectName.nuget.g.props
-that are created for .NET Core projects in the base intermediate directory were being imported twice when evaluating the project.
-Once by Microsoft.Common.props, provided with Mono, and once by Visual Studio for Mac.

-This duplicate import was resulting in a duplicate file being added to the project held in memory by Visual Studio for Mac when the Xamarin.Forms 2.4 NuGet package was used in a .NET Standard project and no .NET Core SDK is installed.
-This would result in the content page xaml and associated C# file not being nested in the solution window.

 **Fix unhandled exception when searching for packages**